TylrA/cs6170-final/README.md

 wish to test portions of this construction, the bash script is simple enough that you will know which portion to comment out.
 Simulation and boundary extraction take the longest and they are the first two portions in the bash script.
-The rest may take about 30 minutes.
+The rest may take about two hours.

 ## Testing
 To reproduce the results of the test, make sure you are in the `/cs6170-final`